Great Dismal Swamp National Wildlife Refuge: Habitat and wildlife

 The refuge consists of over 112000 acre of forested wetlands.
 Lake Drummond, a 3100 acre natural lake, is located in the heart of the swamp.
 Outside the boundaries of the National Refuge, the state of North Carolina has preserved and protected additional portions of the swamp.

 The Great Dismal Swamp National Wildlife Refuge is located not only between two states, but also between two eco-regions, allowing for a wide range of plant and animal species.
 Bald cypress, black gum, maple, Atlantic white cedar, and pine are the predominant tree species found on the refuge and support the wildlife within.
 Many mammals, including black bears, bobcats, otters, and weasels along with over 70 species of reptiles and amphibians call the swamp home.
 More than 200 bird species can be seen at the swamp throughout the year, while 96 of those are known to nest on the refuge.
 The peak influx of neotropical migratory songbirds, such as numerous species of warblers, is from late April to mid-May.
+In 2022, a population of the aquatic orchid Habenaria repens was located within the refuge, the first verified report of the species in Virginia.